If you’re planning a road trip in the UK, here are some of the essentials you need to pack for your trip

 This post contains affiliate links – we receive a small fee from purchases made through these links.
 For more details, please see our Disclosure Statement.

-I absolutely love road trips, whether I’m driving across Europe or just heading North for a trip to the West coast of Scotland.
+I absolutely adore a road trip, whether I’m driving across Europe or just heading North for a trip to the West coast of Scotland.

 Taking time to make sure you’re well prepared before you leave is the best way to make sure that your road trip around the UK is as fun and as safe as possible.
 So before you leave for your next road trip, take a look at our list of essentials for road trips:

 Driver’s licence and insurance details

 First things first, you need to check that all of your paperwork is in order before you head off on your road trip.

 Make sure that you take your driver’s licence along, and that you have your insurance policy details together with the phone number you will need to call in the event of an accident.
 And if someone else will be sharing the driving duties, make sure that they are covered to drive your car as well.

 If you’re renting a car for your trip, don’t forget to take along the rental documents with you together with the details of their insurance and roadside cover.

 Road side assistance policy